 These parties are held at the Kids with Cancer Society House so that children battling cancer can participate in fun activities in a safe environment.

 This is a chance for you and your whole family to enjoy a private showing of a movie in a local theatre.
-Which one are you going to see?

 The Kids with Cancer Society House: The first of its kind in Canada, the facility located within hospital walking distance, provides on-site support programs for families at all stages of their cancer journey.
 This facility also houses our offices.

 This facility was made possible through the generosity of the Dave Lede Family Charitable Foundation and the Alberta Lottery Fund’s Major Community Facilities Program.

 PLEASE CALL 780 496 2459, Mon to Fri 8:30 am to 4:30 pm

 Papa Ken’s House (pictured): This accommodation facility is available when no other sources exist.
 It gives out-of-town families free accommodation during treatment and follow-up appointments.

 Papa Ken’s House became a reality thanks to Paddy Webb, Dave Lede Family Charitable Foundation, Qualico and the Alberta Government Community Facility Enhancement Program.

 PLEASE CALL Barb our Guest Services Manager: 587-341-1740 for further details